ENCCS/julia-for-hpc/content/GPU.rst

 --------------

 To fully experience the walkthrough in this episode we need to have access to a GPU device and the necessary software stack.
+Possible ways to use a GPU are:

-- Access to a HPC system with GPUs and a Julia installation is optimal.
+- Access to a HPC system with GPUs and a Julia installation (optimal).
 - If you have a powerful GPU on your own machine you can also install the drivers and toolkits yourself.
-Another option is to use
 - `JuliaHub <https://juliahub.com/lp/>`_, a commercial cloud platform from `Julia Computing <https://juliacomputing.com/>`_ with access to Julia's ecosystem of packages and GPU hardware.
-- Or one can use `Google Colab <https://colab.research.google.com/>`_ which requires a Google account and a manual Julia installation, but using simple NVIDIA GPUs is free.
+- One can use `Google Colab <https://colab.research.google.com/>`_ which requires a Google account and a manual Julia installation, but using simple NVIDIA GPUs is free.
   Google Colab does not support Julia, but a
   `helpful person on the internet <https://github.com/Dsantra92/Julia-on-Colab>`__